braddoeswebdev/summer-workshops/source/electronics/02-fancy-light.md

 <div class="panel-heading">Before you continue, show this to one of the adult-y people</div>
   <div class="panel-body" markdown="1">

-Use your 3 buttons to turn each individual color in your RGB LED on and off.
+Build a circuit that uses your 3 buttons to turn each individual color in your RGB LED on and off.

 </div>
 </div>